emmenru/DD2421/README.md

 ![ass2](https://user-images.githubusercontent.com/1690217/78284002-f948fc00-751e-11ea-8f07-01984d4c66a6.png)
 ![ass5](https://user-images.githubusercontent.com/1690217/78816303-d496cd80-79d1-11ea-9ab3-eefbcdc14b48.png)

-The decision boundary looks a bit more complex.
+After boosting, a more complex decision boundary is formed.
+As seen in the figures, the decision boundary looks a bit more complex for the boosted example.
 In particular, it separates a certain area where there were errors in classification without boosting erroneously confused class 1 and 2.
 The boosting allows the model to focus more on these previously misclassified points.

 **(3) Can we make up for not using a more advanced model in the basic classifier (e.g. independent features) by using boosting?**